AndreiMoraru123/ContextCollector/README.md

 Check out [the old repo](https://github.com/AndreiMoraru123/Watch-and-Tell) to see what was improved and how to deal with the [Microsoft COCO dataset](https://cocodataset.org/#home).

-Trained on the supervised 2017 challenge of image-caption paris, using a custom data split and vocabulary generator.
+Trained on the supervised 2017 challenge of image-caption pairs, using a custom data split and vocabulary generator.

 Explained in depth further down in this ```README```.